 Not Following Instructions

 One of the most common mistakes people make when applying for a job is not following instructions.
-The hiring manager has specific instructions for a reason, and if you don’t follow them, it shows that you’re not paying attention to detail or that you’re not willing to do what it takes to get the job.
+The hiring manager issues specific instructions for a reason.
+If you don’t follow them, it shows that you’re not paying attention to detail or that you’re not willing to do what it takes to get the job.
 Make sure you read the instructions carefully and follow them to the letter.
 Otherwise, your application will likely be rejected.

 Another common mistake is failing to proofread your application before submitting it.
 This is important!
 You want to make sure that there are no grammar or spelling errors in your application, as this will make you look unprofessional and careless.
 Take the time to proofread your application carefully before hitting the submit button.

 Having Poor Grammar